yogan/tmux-techtalk/slides.md

 ## Shell

+- when we say *shell*, we usually mean a *command-line shell*

 - a *shell* is a user interface to the operating system
     - can be used *interactively* or automated via *scripts*
     - different shells have their own syntax / scripting languages
     - examples: `bash`, `zsh`, `fish`, `PowerShell`, `cmd.exe`

-- when a shell is used *interactively*, it runs *inside a terminal (emulator)*
+- when a shell is used *interactively*, it runs within a *terminal (emulator)*
     - standard I/O streams `stdin`, `stdout`, and `stderr` are by default connected to the surrounding terminal
+    - shell does not "see" the output of commands it runs → *scrollback* (output history) is a *terminal* concept!
+    - *terminal control* is passed to started applications

 - shells and terminals can be arbitrarily mixed):
     - `fish` shell inside an `xterm` terminal
-    - `bash` shell inside an `mintty` terminal
+    - `bash` shell inside a `mintty` terminal
     - `PowerShell` instance inside `ConEmu`
     - …

 ## Command Line / Command Line Interface (CLI)

-- the *command line* is the main user interface of any *shell*
+- the *command line interface* is the main user interface of any *shell*, but also other programs

+- shells usually print some kind of *prompt* near the place where the user can enter *commands*

-- offers *entering* / *editing* text (often via the `readline` lib) that gets interpreted according to the shell syntax
+- offers *entering* / *editing* a *command line* (often via the `readline` lib) that gets *interpreted* according to the *shell language* syntax

+- convenience features like *completion*, *command history*, *keyboard shortcuts*, …

-- non-shell programms can also offer their own *CLIs*
+- *non-shell programs* can also offer their own *CLIs*

     - *REPLs* of programming languages (`node`, `python`, …)
+    - database clients
     - *parameters* / *options* of a program are also a form of CLI (e.g. `git log --one-line -10`)

+## Text-based User Interface (TUI)

+- a *text-based user interface (TUI)* is a form of user interface used by applications that makes only use of text (including drawing characters) instead of graphical UI elements (in contrast to to *GUIs*)

+- run inside *terminals*, usually started from a *shell*

+- often fill the whole terminal

+- re-create UI elements known from GUIs like menus and windows by using *box-drawing characters*, *foreground*/*background* colors

+- can be implemented by sending (ANSI) *escape sequences* to put the cursor at arbitrary screen positions, set colors, etc.
+    - usually via a library like *ncurses*
+    - sends correct control characters depending on the used terminal

+- notable examples: `vim`, `mutt`, MS-DOS Editor, Midnight Commander, `irssi`, `patat` (what you see right now), and also: `tmux`!

 ## Console

-A not well-defined term.
+**Console is not a very well-defined term.**

-Often means the combination of a physically connected keyboard and monitor, and some form of terminal that runs in text-mode (fullscreen, outside of a graphical desktop environment), e.g. the *Linux virtual console*.
+The term *console* is often used to describe the combination of a physically connected keyboard and monitor, and some form of terminal that runs in text-mode (fullscreen, outside of a graphical desktop environment), e.g. the *Linux virtual console*.

-Also commonly used to describe any form of terminal with some shell running inside it, e.g. the *Windows Command Prompt* running `cmd.exe`.
+Another common meaning is any form of (software-based) terminal with some shell running inside it, e.g. the *Windows Command Prompt* running `cmd.exe`.

 Also referred to when an application is sending text to an output stream like `stdout`/`stderr` ("printing something to the *console*"), which often, but not